curityio/kubernetes-training/3-curity-identity-server/README.md

 ### Configuration Best Practices

-The deployment uses a configuration file with placeholders like `#{PARAMETER}`, which get subsituted with environment variables.\
+The Helm deployment subsitutes environment variables for placeholders like `#{PARAMETER}` in XML configuration files.\
 The deployment supplies sensitive values like keys as cryptographically protected environment variables.\
 The [Configuration as Code](https://curity.io/resources/learn/gitops-configuration-management/) tutorial explains the techniques.